gswallow/whatsinstalled/README.md

 ## Philosophy (Requirements)

 While it's one thing to say "we're going to deploy version 1.2.3 of the web app," it's quite another thing to actually do it.
-One of the most annoying things that can happen in distributed environments is chasing down "which server was left out of the deploy -- e.g. four web servers were bumped up to version 1.2.3, while a fifth failed or simply wasn't run.
+One of the most annoying (and common!) things that can happen in distributed environments is chasing down "which server was left out of the deploy -- e.g. four web servers were bumped up to version 1.2.3, while a fifth failed or simply wasn't run.
 These partial updates lead to reports of "feature X works 50% of the time, and doesn't work the other 50%.
-Can you check that all of the servers are up to date?
+Can you check that all of the servers are up to date?"

 Whichsapp solves this problem by scanning the server's application root very often -- more than once per minute.
 Its default check frequency is once every 20 seconds (a la collectd).
 Because the commands to check the application's version are very light